 The cook time should be the same if you cut the hot dogs into pieces.
 However, if you use whole ones, you might need to air fry or bake them a little longer.

 Sure!
 I use an organic can of crescent roll dough.
 I also do my best to find uncured small sausages with no nitrates or nitrites.
-Sometimes, you can find turkey sausages.
+Or try turkey sausages.

 - Hammy Sammies